Sharanjv/Data-Science-Projects/Synthesizing Home Features, Demographics, and Satellite Imagery for Property Price Prediction/README.md

 **Pre-Trained Convolutional Neural Network Model:**

 Following the data ingestion procedures, I employed the VGG16 pre-trained deep convolutional neural network to extract features from satellite imagery.
-Each image yielded an extensive feature set, comprising over 25,000 distinct features.
+Each image yielded an extensive feature set.
 To manage the high dimensionality, a Principal Component Analysis (PCA) transformer was utilized to effectively reduce the feature matrix's dimensions while retaining essential information.

 **Ridge Linear Regressor:**